alirezagsm/Trayy/README.md

 ## 🙏 Acknowledgements

-This project inspired by RBTray.
+This project is inspired by RBTray.